 All facility and campus upgrades, renovations or alterations including grounds should first be coordinated with the director of facilities.
-The director of facilities will coordinate with director of purchasing the method for procuring the related services.
+The director of facilities will coordinate with director of purchasing and other administrators regarding the method for procurement and expenditures to comprise a plan for such work.